jittipon/ElonMuskFarmReact/README.md

 # ElonMuskFarmReact

-Only have in frontend component din't connect with DB
+Only have frontend component didn't connect with DB